 Use the COVID-19 business assistance finder to discover what support is available form the Queensland and Australian governments, plus Queensland local councils, which may assist in keeping your apprentice or trainee employed.

-Find out more from Australian Apprenticeships or through your Australian Apprenticeship Support Network (AASN) provider.
+For further assistance, contact your Australian Apprenticeship Support Network (AASN) provider.

-Due to COVID-19, I can't meet my training contract obligations for my apprentice/trainee.
-What are my options?
+Unable to meet my training contract obligations

 The start date of the suspension cannot be less than 7 days from the date the application is given to your AASN provider.
-Suspending the training contract means you will continue to employ the apprentice/trainee but won't have to follow their training plan.
+Suspending the training contract means you will continue to employ the apprentice or trainee but won't have to follow their training plan.
 If business conditions improve, their training can be resumed by reviewing the training plan and updating it if required.
 The nominal completion date for the training contract will be extended by the length of time it was suspended.